PubSubNet/pubsubnet-spec/DESCRIPTION.md

 Through the progressive publish/subscribe model specified by WebSub, a different kind of social network is possible.
 One in which your data is encrypted and stored offline, and you choose exactly what content to publish and subscribe to.

 PubSubNet requires the use of intermediate data servers (called Hubs) to share the content you publish, but these servers are only public feeds for content -- they do not know you, and they only do what you tell them.
-Moreover, you can choose which Hubs you use.
+Moreover, you can choose which Hubs you use, or even run your own.

 ## What are the goals of PubSubNet?